RouaDalgamouni/ELK-Project/README.md

 Machines within the network can only be accessed by Jump-Box-Provisioner.

-- Jump-Box-Provisioner with Ansible container instaleed on it, is the only machine allowed to access the ELK VMs
+- Jump-Box-Provisioner with Ansible container installed on it, is the only machine allowed to access the ELK VMs

 A summary of the access policies in place can be found in the table below.